Brewing the Perfect Gourmet Coffee

 Bodum Brazil – 8-cup French Press

 The French press is the perfect choice for extracting coffee’s aromatic oils and subtle flavors.
 This Bodum Brazil 8 cup press pot is made with a borosilicate glass, which is thermoresistant.
-Many other press pots on the market are made from regular glass, which breaks easily at high temperature changes, such as pouring hot water too fast.
-The steel mesh filter is perfectly fit on the beaker, and it is not flimsy as other products.
+Many other press pots on the market are made from regular glass, which breaks easily at high-temperature changes, such as pouring hot water too fast.
+The steel mesh filter is perfectly fit in the beaker, and it is not flimsy as other products.
 This ensures a perfect filtration, with no grinds getting into your coffee.
 The lid is made from PBA free plastic, and it is excellent at keeping the water hot during brewing, for a better extraction.
 This is a great inexpensive device that will fulfill your strong coffee needs.

 For a side by side comparison between four stainless steel French pot coffee makers, check our article.

 Aeropress Coffee – Cheap Espresso-like brewing – The Best Coffee for Sensitive Stomach

 AeroPress coffee tastes great because the ground coffee is totally immersed in the hot water, resulting in fast extraction of the flavor and aromatic oils.
 The AeroPress method shortens brew time, avoiding the bitterness created by slower methods.

 The acid level of AeroPress brew is much less than other methods, due to the shorter brew time.
 Laboratory testing measured AeroPress coffee as having under a fifth of the acid generated by regular drip coffee makers.
 AeroPress brew is more friendly to stomach.

 Using the ideal water temperature and gentle air pressure brewing yields rich flavor with lower acidity and without bitterness.